TacticalMetaphysics/Lisien/README.md

 The game world feels like it continues to exist when you're not playing it, because so much of it seems to operate independently of you.

-Existing games that LiSE seeks to imitate include:
+Existing games that Lisien seeks to imitate include:

 * The Sims
 * SimLife (1992)